pwikapanel/sync/app-store/privacy-policy.md

 We use modern security measures to protect collected data, and limit access to only those employees who require access to perform their jobs.
 We may be legally required to disclose collected data to law enforcement or government agencies in some situations.

-### Website Purchases
+### Website Sign-up

-If you purchase a product directly from panic.com or play.date, we collect your:
+If you sign up at svija.love, we collect your:

 - full name
-- billing and shipping address (if needed)
-- company name (optionally)
+- company name (optional)
 - email address
+- country
+- relevant hardware and software versions

-The purpose of collecting this information is to deliver your product and identify you in the future as the licensee or owner of the product.
-We may need to verify your identity if, for example:
+The purpose of collecting this information is to ensure that our product will function correctly for you.

-- you contact us for support
-- you request a receipt or invoice
-- you request a refund
-- you request to change your shipping address
-- you request that we re-send your purchased app's serial number
-- you wish to receive discounted upgrade pricing on an app you've previously purchased

-Because addresses, both real-world and electronic, tend to change over time, having more than one piece of identifying information helps ensure we can find a record of your purchase should you need help later.

-We do not sell or otherwise disclose this information to third-parties, except as required to complete your transaction and shipment.
-For example, we send it to our credit card processor once at the time of purchase in order to authorize the transaction, or to our shipping partners to be able to handle your shipment.

-We do not collect or store your credit card's number, expiration date, or CVV code.
-When you purchase from panic.com, your credit card details are routed directly from your web browser to our credit card processor, and are not stored on any Svija-owned server even temporarily.
-When you purchase from play.date or the Untitled Goose Game Shop, your credit card details are managed entirely by Shopify.
+We do not sell or disclose this information to third parties.

-You may update your personal information with us at any time by emailing support@panic.com.
+You may update your personal information with us at any time by emailing support@svija.love.

 We retain the personal information related to your purchase indefinitely to facilitate support interactions, unless you ask us to remove it.
-To request removal of your personal information related to a purchase, contact support@panic.com.
+To request removal of your personal information related to a purchase, contact support@svija.love.
 If you do this, be sure to keep a copy of any purchased app serial numbers, as we will no longer be able to look them up once we have removed your identifying information from our system.

 If you use a Playdate device, asking us to remove your personal information also means that you'll lose access to certain features, such as automatic software updates and on-device game delivery.
 We may also be limited in our ability to provide support for any issues that may arise with your device.
 You'll still be able to play existing or manually-loaded games on your device.